MILVLG/anetqa-code/README.md

 # Code for ANetQA baselines

-This repository contains code for our baselines, namely hcrn, clipbert, and All-in-one, which is migrated from their original implementations to fit our data structure.
+This repository contains code for our baselines, namely HCRN, ClipBERT, and All-in-one, which is migrated from their original implementations to fit our data structure.

 ## Dataset Preparation